-□ Call an immigration expert or research the exact immigration consequences of any proposed plea or option.
+☐ Call an immigration expert or research the exact immigration consequences of any proposed plea or option.

 Calling an expert is the easiest way to obtain up-to-date information on the immigration consequences of the various possible alternative dispositions and sentences.
 Unless counsel has personally researched the specific immigration questions facing the individual client, using up-to-date resource material, expert immigration advice is absolutely necessary.
 It is very dangerous simply to send the client to an immigration lawyer, because the best strategy for the defense of the criminal case must be determined by criminal and immigration counsel conferring together.
 As a layperson, the client may be unable to understand and convey the complexities of immigration law from the immigration lawyer to the criminal lawyer, and certainly cannot relay information in the back-and-forth discussion necessary to formulate a joint strategy.
-It is therefore necessary for criminal and immigration counsel to speak directly to one another.
+It is therefore necessary for criminal and immigration counsel to speak directly to one another after first assembling the necessary information.

 Potential adverse immigration consequences may be eliminated or ameliorated through a variety of techniques, often without sacrificing traditional criminal defense goals.
-Ample resources exist to assist counsel in obtaining answers to the immigration questions that arise during the course of the case.
-See §52.1.

-Criminal defense counsel should establish an ongoing relationship with an office such as the Immigrant Legal Resource Center (see §52.1) or a specific immigration attorney with experience of criminal problems of immigrants in order to receive consistent advice in this area as needed.
+Criminal defense counsel should establish an ongoing relationship with an office such as the Immigrant Legal Resource Center (see §52.1) or a specific immigration attorney with experience of criminal problems of immigrants to receive consistent advice in this area as needed.

-☐ Explain the specific immigration consequences to the client.
+□ Explain the specific immigration consequences to the client.